magepages/mpdocs/docs/affiliate-m2/user-guide.rst

 .. image:: https://i.imgur.com/O4RnMKe.png

 Mageplaza Affiliate supports offline payment and Paypal payment for the withdrawal.
 Each created withdrawal will be saved and managed in Withdraw History.
-Let follow its status to know where the request is in the progress.
+Let follow its status to know where the request is in progress.

 Affiliate Settings Page
 `````````````````````````

-Mark the box to register Affiliate Subcription.
+Mark the box to register Affiliate Subscription.

 .. image:: https://i.imgur.com/fAlNhr3.png